Shek O: Outdoor activities

 Shek O Beach is a sandy public beach at Shek O. The water quality is fair and is gazetted Grade 2.
 It is a popular weekend and holiday destination, offering a public barbecue area and many restaurants.
 The rocky cliffs provide an excellent place for sports climbing.

 Around one mile north of Shek O beach, after passing the Shek O Country Club, is Big Wave Bay.
 As its name suggests, big waves roll on to the beach, propelled by the wind, making it a popular destination for surfers.
 Wind surfers can be found in the sea off Big Wave Bay and Shek O beaches.
 The Dragon's Back above Shek O is home to Hong Kong Island's only paragliding site.
 Paragliders can be seen riding the lift and landing at the nearby Rocky Bay.
 Big Wave Bay Beach is also the site of prehistoric rock carving similar to those found on Cheung Chau Island.

 Both beaches have basic bars and restaurants, and equipment hire, such as body boards and lilos.
 In addition, Shek O Beach has a small golf course.

 Due to the isolated location of Shek O, the environment near the beach remains rustic and quiet, which is one of the area's main attractions.

 The Shek O Country Club (石澳鄉村俱樂部) is built around a par 65 private golf course.
 Its history goes back to 1919.
 The construction of the Clubhouse was completed in 1925.

 Golf

 Shek O Country Club is a private golf club sitting on the Shek O peninsula with a history dating back to 1921.
 The course is short, playing to a par 65, with no par 5s and only two par 4s measuring over 350 yards.

 Drownings

-Shek O Beach has been noted as generally suffering from the highest drowning rate among Hong Kong's beaches, although this is not reflected in official statistics as the LCSD only records incidents which occur while lifeguards are on duty.
-Residents estimated nine drowning deaths at the beach in 2011, and seven in 2012, figures which were not disputed by the Leisure and Cultural Services Department (LCSD).
+Shek O Beach has been noted as generally suffering from the highest drowning rate among Hong Kong's beaches, although this is not reflected in official statistics as the Leisure and Cultural Services Department (LCSD) only records incidents which occur while lifeguards are on duty.
+Residents estimated nine drowning deaths at the beach in 2011, and seven in 2012, figures which were not disputed by the LCSD.
 The high rate of accidents at the beach has been attributed to its high patronage, usually strong waves, the steep underwater slope of the beach, swimmer inexperience and poor public awareness of water safety principles.